kevinde3ngineer/PyDeployCLI-v1.0/README.md

 - Assumes a Debian/systemd-based OS (not tested on other distros)
 - Assumes the repo is cloned into your home directory `~`; running from a different working directory during setup may cause path mismatches
 - Every control-panel action calls `sudo`, so passwordless sudo is strongly recommended to avoid repeated password prompts or hangs
-- Only tested on Raspberry Pi OS (Trixie)
+- Only tested on Raspberry Pi OS (Debian Trixie)
 - Personal access tokens are passed as command-line arguments to `git`, which may be briefly visible to other local users via process listings `ps aux`

 ## Note From Dev
 Thank you for checking out my project, PyDeploy.
 This was a passion project focused on improving my Python skills while building a way to deploy, run, and monitor Python applications on a Raspberry Pi.
-It took several days and about 400 lines of code with heavy use of conditionals and loops to develop, but it all worked out.
+PyDeploy CLI's current release is v1.1.

 I’ll likely release a more polished v2.0 in the future, so stay tuned.
 If you have any questions, contact me on my Discord Server.